vaughany/moodle-local_ciabinitialsprofilepics/README.md

 A local plugin for Moodle which automatically creates profile pictures for users based on their initials.

-Written by Paul Vaughan (<paul.vaughan@coachinabox.biz>, [@MoodleVaughany](http://twitter.com/moodlevaughany)), &copy; 2017 [Coach in a Box](http://www.coachinabox.biz/).
+Written by Paul Vaughan (<paulieboo@gmail.com>, [@MoodleVaughany](http://twitter.com/moodlevaughany)), &copy; 2018.

 ## Introduction

 For our Moodle installation, we wanted unique profile pictures for each user instead of the generic default 'silhouette' image, without the requirement of each user uploading their own.
 This plugin automatically and silently creates a profile picture for each user from their initials when their profile is created or saved.
 A few classes were found which did roughly what we wanted, and they were used as inspiration for this plugin, as was the way the Android Contacts app displays people without images.

-This plugin uses the [Intervention Image library for PHP](http://image.intervention.io/) and was inspired by [this wrapper](https://github.com/yohang88/letter-avatar_) for it.
+This plugin uses the [Intervention Image library for PHP](http://image.intervention.io/) and was inspired by [this wrapper](https://github.com/yohang88/letter-avatar) for it.

 ## Installation

 ### Compatibility

-This plugin has so far only been tested with Moodle 3.2, but will probably work with all of the 3.x and most of the 2.x branches.
+This plugin has so far been tested with Moodle 3.2 and 3.4, but will probably work with all of the 3.x and most of the 2.x branches.
+It has a minimum requirement of PHP 7.0, however.

 ### Requirements

 * PHP's GD image library.
+* PHP 7.0 or later.

-This plugin uses the [Intervention Image library for PHP](http://image.intervention.io/) (it and it's dependencies are included with the plugin; there is no need to use Composer) and was inspired by [this wrapper](https://github.com/yohang88/letter-avatar_) for it, with a tip of the hat to the way default contact images are displayed in the Android Contacts app.
+This plugin uses the [Intervention Image library for PHP](http://image.intervention.io/) (it and it's dependencies are included with the plugin; there is no need to use Composer) and was inspired by [this wrapper](https://github.com/yohang88/letter-avatar) for it, with a tip of the hat to the way default contact images are displayed in the Android Contacts app.

 ### Installing